 Black People Are Not MonolithicNathan Pickens Worcester

-In November 2008, I got out of work around 5pm.
+In November 2008, I get out of work around 5 p.m.
 I’m feeling hopeful for Senator Barack Obama.
-All day I had this 2Pac quote in my head, “Although it seems heaven sent, we ain’t ready for a Black President ”.
-Soon to be President elect Barack Obama galvanized his supporters a lot of people were inspired to vote in this election with the turnout rates for African Americans and younger voters increased.
-Maybe that great 2pac quote isn’t true, maybe people are ready for a black president.
+All day I’ve had this 2Pac quote in my head: “Although it seems heaven-sent, we ain’t ready for a Black president.”
+Soon-to-be President-Elect Barack Obama has galvanized his supporters; a lot of people are inspired to vote in this election with the turnout rates for African Americans and younger voters increased.
+Maybe that great 2Pac quote isn’t true, maybe people are ready for a Black president.

 As I make my way to the voting precinct, I see a huge line stretched out outside the building toward the parking lot.
-So, I get in line and wait and while waiting in line I see a bunch of people from my neighborhood and this brother I know that works at the corner store asks me who I’m voting for.
-I told him, I’m voting for Obama.
-He said he already did because he black.
-I asked myself, Why am I going to Vote for Obama?
-It can’t be just because he’s black.
-A side of me says yes because black people deserve a shot at commander and chief and maybe real change can happen in regards of black people’s plight.
+So I get in line and wait and while waiting in line I see a bunch of people from my neighborhood and this brother I know who works at the corner store asks me who I’m voting for.
+I tell him, I’m voting for Obama.
+He says he already did because he Black.
+I ask myself, Why am I going to vote for Obama?
+It can’t be just because he’s Black.
+A side of me says yes, because Black people deserve a shot at commander in chief, and maybe real change can happen in regards to Black people’s plight.
 But the other side of me says no!
-Just because you black doesn’t mean that your beliefs reflect all black people and being President is politics as usual.
-Plus, black people are not monolithic.
+Just because you are Black doesn’t mean that your beliefs reflect those of all Black people, and being president is politics as usual.
+Plus, Black people are not monolithic.

-Anyhow I’m still in line waiting.
-I see some people were leaving and entering the voting precinct most of them had on Obama paraphernalia hats, shirts, keychains and stickers, and this little girl had them stuck all over her face with the biggest smile.
-People were excited for hope, change and progress; this was the vibe I was feeling from those images while I was standing in line.
-I knew Obama was going to win.
+Anyhow I’m still in line, waiting.
+I see some people leaving and entering the voting precinct.
+Most of them have on Obama paraphernalia–hats, shirts, keychains, and stickers–and this little girl has them stuck all over her face with the biggest smile.
+People are excited for hope, change, and progress; this is the vibe I’m feeling from those images while I’m standing in line.
+I know Obama is going to win.

 This wasn’t my first time voting but It was the first time I saw a presidential candidate have such an impact on people who don’t usually vote it just seemed different.